Muhumusa: Spiritual Leadership

-Resistance
+Colonial resistance

 By claiming spiritual authority through Nyabinghi, Muhumusa was able to rally the Abakiga people of northern Rwanda behind her to challenge to Musinga's claim to the throne.
 Over the next few years, she raised armies and organised a series of insurrections aimed at enthroning her son, Biregeya, who she claimed was Rwabugiri's legitimate successor.
 She also encouraged her followers to pay tribute to her, rather than Musinga's court.
 In response, Musinga asked the German colonisers for help defeating Muhumusa's movement.
-The Germans arrested her in 1908 for 'witchcraft' and imprisoned her in Bukoba until her escape in 1911.
+The Germans arrested her in 1908 for 'witchcraft' and imprisoned her in Bukoba until her escape in July 1911.
 Once again, she fled north where she began rallying her supporters, but this time in defiance of the German and British colonisers who were laying claim to the region, in collaboration with an umutwa leader named Basebya.
 They were behind the first armed resistances against colonisation in the region, with Muhumusa encouraging their followers not to fear European guns because Nyabinghi would turn the Europeans' bullets into water.
 Muhumusa's rebellion created a great deal of concern among the European colonisers in the region, and well as the European missionaries who were attempting to spread Christianity, prompting the Germans and British to join forces.
 On September 29, 1911, they surrounded Muhumusa's forces and, after a short battle, arrested her.
 The British escorted her to Kampala, where they kept her under house arrest until her death in 1945.

+Some of her followers, most importantly Ndungutse and Basebya, subsequently organized another rebellion in northern Rwanda.